In order to improve your personal finances, you’ll be forced to make some sacrifices about your spending, living expenses, and how you save money.

-The concept of living stingy is to focus on delaying instant gratification in order to save for a future, where you can spend the money on something more rewarding.
+The concept of living stingy is to focus on delaying instant gratification and stay on a tight budget in order to save for a future.
+The goal is that you can spend the money on something more rewarding and financially stable.

-For some people it may mean penny pinching, for others it may mean cutting out non-essentials such as takeaway or eating out.
+For some people, living stingy may mean penny-pinching and for others, it may mean cutting out non-essentials such as takeaway or eating out.
 Your definition of stingy does depend on what your goals are and where you’re starting from.

 And oftentimes, being stingy is often confused with being cheap or frugal.
 So what are the differences between the three?

 Someone who is frugal is a person who takes into account both the cost and quality of an item.
-Frugality is mostly about being mindful about your spending.
+Frugality is mostly about being mindful of your spending.

-Frugal living entails doing research before spending money on a specific item, who try to find the best quality for the lowest price and who look for ways to save money without lowering their lifestyle too much.
+Frugal living entails doing the research before spending money on a specific item, who try to find the best quality for the lowest price, and who look for ways to save money without lowering their lifestyle too much.

 Someone who is cheap is an individual who focuses on the lowest cost possible.
 They don’t worry too much about the quality, they just want the lowest prices at all times.